sadiq61651/offline_audio_player/PRIVACY POLICY.md

 3. Data Storage

-All data processed by the app, including audio files, playlists, albums, and usage data, is stored locally on the user's device.
+All data processed by the app, including audio files, ad-related information (such as device identifiers and ad interaction data), and usage data, is stored locally on the user's device.

 4. Ads and AdMob

 Offline Audio Player contains ads served by Google AdMob.
-AdMob may collect and process information as described in Google's privacy policy: Google Privacy & Terms.
+AdMob may collect and process information as described in Google's privacy policy.
 Users are encouraged to review AdMob's privacy policy for more information on how their ad-related data is handled.

 5. User Consent